SJMKamsma/Assignments/SietskeKamsma CV 20160819(3).md

 -----------------------------------------------

-_Schuldhulpmaatje_								Jan ’15 – Today
+_Schuldhulpmaatje_: Jan ’15 – Today

 The purpose of this voluntary work is to help people to get in control of their financial situation and eventually gain individual financial independency.